Dyalog/link/docs/API/Link.Create.md

 - `message` is a simple character vector describing the established link, along with possible failures

+- If `namespace` is `#` and the current workspace is isn't associated with a file (`⎕WSID≡'CLEAR WS'`) then `⎕WSID` will be set to `directory`.
+The value will be *with* a trailing slash or backslash to prevent being mistaken for a file name.
+The default titlebar caption of RIDE and the Windows IDE can then be used to keep track of which session is linked to which directory and a custom titlebar captions can use the `{WSID}` tag to include the value.
 ## Common options

 ### **source**